otrv4/otrv4/otrv4.md

 #### Create a User Profile Signature

-XXX: is it ok to leave the context empty?

 The user profile signature is generated as defined on [RFC8032] section 5.2.6.
 The flag `F` is set to `0` and the context `C` is left empty.